 In 2018, the Washington State Legislature enacted SHB2970, establishing an autonomous vehicle work group, administered by the Transportation Commission (WSTC).
-The workgroup was determined to have an executive committee and four subcommittees including: Safety, Insurance, Data Security, and Infrastructure.
-On July 16th, 2019, the WSTC voted to add two additional subcommittees including a Health and Equity subcommittee organized by the Washington State Department of Health.
+The workgroup was determined to have an executive committee and multiple subcommittees, including a safety subcommittee organized by the Washington Traffic Safety Commission (WTSC) and Washington State Patrol (WSP).